Geo-K23/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-puts.c prints a string to the standard output 4-print_rev.c prints a string, in reverse, followed by a new line.
-5-rev_string.c writes a function that reverses a string
+5-rev_string.c writes a function that reverses a string 6-puts2.c writes a function that prints every other character of a string, starting with the first character, followed by a new line